noirscape/e621-docker/README.md

 * When updating the checked out e621 code, do a quick test build of the core.
 A mere `docker-compose build core --pull` should help identify any errors that might pop up.
 * Nokogumbo fails to build when installed using bundler for some reason.
 Manually installing it using `gem` works, but it's a workaround.
 When `sanitize` (the gem that wants nokogumbo) is updated, check to make sure that the build still works and optionally remove the workaround.
+* Users will be able to pull in the repo by just pulling, you'll want to build locally to test if stuff works.

 ## Credits